alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

     *    Landsat5: [Available from 1984-03-10 to 2013-01-31 at 60m resolution.](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LT05_C01_T1)
     *    Landsat4: [Available from 1982-07-16 to 1993-12-14 at 60m resolution.](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LT04_C01_T1)

-* `--latitude`: The latitude (in degrees north) of the centre point of the image collection.

-* `--longitude`: The longitude (in degrees east) of the centre point of the image collection.

-* `--country`: The country (for the file name) can either be entered, or use the specified coordinates to look up the country name from the OpenCage database.
+* `--left`: The left bound of the region to be downloaded (in Easting BNG coordinates) .

+* `--bottom`: The bottom bound of the region to be downloaded (in Northing BNG coordinates) .

+* `--right`: The right bound of the region to be downloaded (in Easting BNG coordinates) .

+* `--top`: The top bound of the region to be downloaded (in Northing BNG coordinates) .

 * `--start_date`: The start date in the format ‘YYYY-MM-DD’, the default is ‘2015-01-01’ (or ‘2019-01-01’ for a test config file).